markvdb/diybookscanner.eu/mechanical_assembly.md

 Put the two glass plates onto a flat surface.
 They should meet with the angled cut facing down.
 ![glass together angled cut facing down](pictures/glass_together_angled_cut_facing_down.jpg "glass together angled cut facing down")

-Tape the two glass plates together with bits of electric tape.
+Tape the two glass plates together with bits of paper tape or other kind of tape that is easy to clean.
 Six or seven should do.
 ![glass plates taped together](pictures/glass_plates_taped_together.jpg "glass plates taped together")

 ### Installing the glass plates